 Presidential candidate Donald Trump criticises Saudi Arabia

-The billionaire property mogul said Saudi Arabia “is going to be in big trouble pretty soon”, in an interview with NBC.August 18, 2015
+The billionaire property mogul said Saudi Arabia “is going to be in big trouble pretty soon”.August 18, 2015

 Donald Trump, the billionaire property tycoon and potential US Presidential candidate, has said that he is “not a big fan” of Saudi Arabia, and that the Kingdom is going to be in “big trouble pretty soon”.

 His comments came in an interview with American broadcaster NBC, as part of his campaign for the Republican nomination.
 Speaking about the GCC country, the 69-year old said that the US had paid too much to “back them up”.

 “They should pay us,” Trump said.
 “Like it or don’t like it, people have backed Saudi Arabia.
 What I really mind, though, is we back it at tremendous expense.
 We get nothing for it.

 “The primary reason we're with Saudi Arabia is because we need the oil.
 Now we don't need the oil so much, and if we let our people really go, we wouldn't need the oil at all and we could let everybody else fight it out.”